 Delayed Justice for Family Results in Plea from Drunk Driver

 Many families who have dealt with losing a loved one to a car accident never receive the justice they feel deserved after such a devastating loss.
-When a victim loses his or her life to a drunk driver, the criminal case can at times be continued for months and even years.
+When a victim loses his or her life to a drunk driver, a drunk driving accident lawyer can be at work on the criminal case can at times be continued for months and even years.
 A car accident that occurred two and a half years ago just resulted in a guilty plea, giving some peace to a North Carolina family.